Find Affordable College Courses

 Laramie, WY

-You’ll join some of the best and brightest minds around you if you attend University of Wyoming.
-The school came in at #3 on this year’s Best Value Anthropology Schools in the Rocky Mountains Region list.
+You’ll be in good company if you decide to attend University of Wyoming.
+It ranked #3 on our 2023 Best Value Anthropology Schools in the Rocky Mountains Region list.
 UW is a large public school located in the town of Laramie.

-Full Anthropology at University of Wyoming Report
+Read full report on Anthropology at University of Wyoming

 In addition to its great value ranking, CU Anschutz is in the top 20% of all schools on our Best Anthropology Schools in the Rocky Mountains Region list.